slombardo2/looper/README.md

 -->

 The *looper* microservice runs a dozen calls to *portfolio* REST APIs in a loop.
 You can use this for performance and load testing.
-It is calls the *portfolio* service via the mpRestClient, and builds and passes the JWT that it requires.
+It is calls the *portfolio* service via the **mpRestClient** from **MicroProfile**, and builds and passes the **JWT** that it requires.

-Note it deliberately does not cause any changes in loyalty level, since Twitter will disable your account if you blast in too many tweets per second.
-It also doesn't talk to Watson, since you only get 2500 free calls per month before it starts charging you per call.
+Note it deliberately does not cause any changes in loyalty level, since **Twitter** will disable your account if you blast in too many tweets per second.
+It also doesn't talk to **Watson**, since you only get 2500 free calls per month before it starts charging you per call.

 It responds to a `GET ?count={count}` REST request, where you pass in the count of how many iterations